cedricpim/ansible-laptop/README.md

 $ dhcpcd NETWORK_INTERFACE
 ```

-If you are using `connmanctl`, then you should do the following (make sure
+If using `connmanctl`, then you should do the following (make sure
 wpa_supplicant is not running):

 ```